NaufalGhifari/2A2S-Final-Project/README.md

 # 2A2S-Final-Project
-AI augmenteed Surveillance System: A CCTV system augmented with:motion detection and object detection models with email alert feature
+AI augmenteed Surveillance System: A CCTV system augmented with motion detection, object detection models, and email alert system.

 # 💡2A2S Features
 Features included in this project: